Katamon: 1948 war

-Resettlement after Israeli independence
+Israeli period and resettlement

 During May–June, some 1,400 Jews, consisting of women, children, elders and wounded were expelled from the Jewish Quarter of the Old City by the Jordanian Arab Legion after it fell on 28 May.
 Some were settled in houses in Katamon, abandoned by its Arab owners.
 The neighborhood was also temporarily settled with Jewish women and children from front-line kibbutzim in the Jerusalem corridor.
 The abandoned neighborhood, as well as other evacuated Arab neighborhoods were looted by the displaced Jews and Israeli soldiers who entered empty Arab houses, a phenomenon that the Jewish authorities failed to halt, usually turning a blind eye to it.
 This phenomenon was condemned by Israeli politician Dov Yosef, for ethical and moral reason, as well as practical reasons.
 The looters also took door and window frames, and taps, which made the relocation of refugees more difficult.

 Jewish immigrants and government officials joined the Old City's refugees and settled in Katamon after the war.
 In order to allow as many people to live in the neighborhood, the apartments were divided into smaller units.
 In buildings which housed one family, three or four new families were settled.
 Because of the difficulties, unauthorized renovations and improvised extensions made by the residents.

 Some of Katamon's buildings were designated for public needs, such as synagogues, schools, kindergartens and places for elders.
 One of the apartment buildings was used as a new location to the Misgav Ladach hospital, originally from the Old City.